Middle School TOC hosted by UK

 (updated sections are marked with a *)

-I debated for four years in the mid to late nineties in high school and three years at UTSA.
+I debated for four years in the mid-to-late nineties in high school and three years at UTSA.
 I have debated ‘policy’ debates in several different formats.
 Because I ended my career on the ‘left’ of the debate spectrum is in no way an automatic endorsement for all out wackiness devoid of any content.
 That is not saying that I don’t enjoy the ‘critical’ turn in debate—quite the opposite, I like nothing better than a debate that effectively joins form in content.

 *I prefer explanation and examples in debates, these make sense to me.

-*strategy is also something that I reward, but I want to know that you have either thought about your particular strategy in terms of winning the debate round--and I don't mind knowing that you accident-ed your way into a perfect 2nr/ar choice.
+*strategy is also something that I reward.
+I would like to know that you have either thought about your particular strategy in terms of winning the debate round--and I don't mind knowing that you accident-ed your way into a perfect 2nr/ar choice.
 Either way: the story of the round is important to me and I would like to know how the individual parts of a round fit together (how you understand them).
 I think this is part of effective communication and it's just helpful for me in case I am missing something.
 Illumination brought to me (by you) seems to be the crux of getting a decision that is favorable (to you) with me in the back of the room.

 *I flow.
 I may not flow like you, but I keep a flow because my memory isn’t the best and because at some point I was trained to… it just kind of helps me.
 But I flow in a way that helps me arrange my thoughts and helps me to keep what is said in the debate limited to what is actually spoken by the debaters.
 I flow the entire round (including as much of the the text of the evidence as I can get) unless I know a piece of evidence that you are reading.
 That being said… If I can’t understand you (because of lack of clarity) I can’t flow you. also, some differentiation between tag, card, and the next piece of evidence would be great.